-This collection of videos and podcasts emphasize how, regardless of the role we play, we each can help improve the health of the most vulnerable populations.
+This collection of videos and podcasts emphasizes how, regardless of the role we play, we each can help improve the health of the most vulnerable populations.
 I invite you to review the collection.
 I hope it will inspire you to participate in creating a world in which every community is healthy and thriving.

 NJ Spotlight News, January 5, 2021